-NEWS AND VIEWS: The pig farmer who set Scottish national standards of welfare and who owned a pig farm has been exposed as an alleged, vicarious animal abuser because an employee or employees of his were shown killing piglets and pigs with a hammer in great cruelty.
+NEWS AND VIEWS: The pig farmer who set Scottish national standards of welfare and who owns a pig farm has been exposed as an alleged, vicarious animal abuser because an employee or employees of his were shown killing piglets and pigs with a hammer in great cruelty.
 The man concerned is Philip Sleigh.
 He may well, and should, be prosecuted for criminal behaviour.
 In previous news media articles he has been praised and commended.
 Ironic seeing as he was in truth, a sham, a cruel man apparently disregarding animal welfare.

 Philip Sleigh helped to draw up welfare standards as the chairman of the pigs standard setting committee of Quality Meat Scotland (QMS).
 This is a public body to which he had been appointed as a director by the Scottish government.
 Undercover footage was filmed which showed a worker at P&G Sleigh Pig Unit in Aberdeenshire hammering pigs to death and causing severe injuries including organs protruding from their bodies.
 The pigs were shown to be conscious after hammer blows to the head while they were gasping for breath and wriggling.